A Guide to Addiction Treatment & Rehab

 Dialectical behaviour therapy (DBT)

-DBT is applied where mental conditions such as obsessive compulsive disorder (OCD) co-occur with a substance addiction.
+DBT is applied where mental health conditions such as Borderline Personality Disorder (BPD) or obsessive compulsive disorder (OCD) co-occur with a substance addiction.
 Therapy introduces stress management strategies along with building confidence and the removal of everyday triggers.

 The exploration of subconscious thoughts and its influence on emotion helps individuals determine the reason for their addiction.